CenterForSustainableEnergy/rateanalyzer/README.md

 # rateanalyzer
-R Library to calculate solar savings from residential greenbutton data The functions in this R library can be called from the endpoint https://github.com/xmachak/rateanalyzer or can be modified with tariffs from other utiltities.
-These functions, as written, are for residential customers in SDG&E territory.
+R Library to calculate solar savings from residential greenbutton data The functions in this R library can be accessed from the endpoint https://research.energycenter.org/ocpu/library/rateanalyzer/R.

+As written, these functions use SDG&E residential electric rates, but can be forked and modified for use with other utilities rates.

+Contact Christina Machak at christina.machak@energycenter.org with questions.